la-haute-societe/craft-elasticsearch/elasticsearch-quickstart.md

 # Elasticsearch quickstart

-The craft-elasticsearch plugin is useless if you don't have an Elasticsearch server to connect to.
+The craft-elasticsearch plugin isn't very useless without an Elasticsearch server to connect to.

 In this guide we'll walk you through the steps to set up both a development and a production Elasticsearch instance.